ltelab/disdrodb/CONTRIBUTING.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 Each contribution should be made in a separate new branch of your forked repository.
-For example, if you plan to contribute with new readers, please create a branch for every single reader.
+For example, if you plan to contribute new readers, create a branch for each individual reader.
-Working on the main branch is reserved for *Core Contributors* only.
+Working directly on the main branch is reserved for *Core Contributors* only.
-Core Contributors are developers that actively work and maintain the repository.
+Core Contributors are developers who actively maintain the repository.
 They are the only ones who accept Pull Requests and push commits directly to the DISDRODB repository.

 For more information on how to create and work with branches, see
 `“Branches in a Nutshell” <https://git-scm.com/book/en/v2/Git-Branching-Branches-in-a-Nutshell>`__
 in the Git documentation.

 Please define the name of your branch based on the scope of the contribution.
-Try to strictly stick to the following guidelines:
+Strictly follow these guidelines:

--  If you add a reader, use : ``reader-<data_source*>-<campaign>``
+-  If you add a reader: ``reader-<data_source*>-<campaign>``
 -  If you fix a bug: ``bugfix-<some_key>-<word>``
 -  If you improve the documentation: ``doc-<some_key>-<word>``
 -  If you add a new feature: ``feature-<some_key>-<word>``
--  If you refactor some code: ``refactor-<some_key>-<word>``
+-  If you refactor code: ``refactor-<some_key>-<word>``
--  If you optimize some code: ``optimize-<some_key>-<word>``
+-  If you optimize code: ``optimize-<some_key>-<word>``

-\* Guidelines for the ``<data_source>``
+\* Guidelines for the ``<data_source>``:

-- 	We use the institution name when campaign data spans more than 1 country (i.e. ARM, NASA)
+- 	Use the institution name when campaign data spans more than 1 country (e.g., ARM, NASA)
-- 	We use the country name when all campaigns (or sensor networks) are inside a given country.
+- 	Use the country name when all campaigns (or sensor networks) are within a given country

 3. Work on your changes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-When you are working on your changes, please stick with the repository's coding style and documentation rules.
+When working on your changes, please adhere to the repository's coding style and documentation rules.

 **Code Style**

 We follow the `PEP 8 <https://pep8.org/>`__ style guide for python code.
 Another relevant style guide can be found in the `The Hitchhiker's Guide to Python <https://docs.python-guide.org/writing/style/>`__.

-To ensure a minimal style consistency, we use `black <https://black.readthedocs.io/en/stable/>`__ to auto-format the source code.
+To ensure minimal style consistency, we use `black <https://black.readthedocs.io/en/stable/>`__ to auto-format the source code.
-The *black* configuration used in the DISDRODB project is defined in the `pyproject.toml <https://github.com/ltelab/disdrodb/blob/main/pyproject.toml>`__.
+The *black* configuration used in DISDRODB is defined in the `pyproject.toml <https://github.com/ltelab/disdrodb/blob/main/pyproject.toml>`__.

 **Code Documentation**

-Every module, function, or class must have a docstring that describes its purpose and how to use it.
+Every module, function, or class must have a docstring describing its purpose and how to use it.
-The docstrings follows the conventions described in the `PEP 257 <https://www.python.org/dev/peps/pep-0257/#multi-line-docstrings>`__ and the `Numpy's docstrings format <https://numpydoc.readthedocs.io/en/latest/format.html>`__.
+The docstrings follow the conventions described in `PEP 257 <https://www.python.org/dev/peps/pep-0257/#multi-line-docstrings>`__ and the `Numpy's docstrings format <https://numpydoc.readthedocs.io/en/latest/format.html>`__.

 Here is a summary of the most important rules:

--  Always use triple quotes for doctrings, even if it fits a single line.
+-  Always use triple quotes for docstrings, even if they fit on a single line.

 -  For one-line docstring, end the phrase with a period.